 Later, the family had a ‘Ford T’ truck and a tractor.

 Louis Lebbell cultivating on Poplar Farm c.1936.
-Photograph of Susan Fay
+Courtesy Susan Fay

 I also recall that my grandparents told me that in the 1930s, the winters were usually ‘freezing cold’ and the summers were generally hot.
 Every winter, the Northern Lights (the Aurora Borealis) were visible from Great Ellingham.